microsoft/promptflow-rag-project-template/README.md

 d.
 Steps for batch experimentation using python SDK:
 1) Open batchRunEvaluations.ipynb notebook in the financial transcripts folder and run through cells.
 Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for the last section in the notebook.

+## Developer guide
+For any contributions, please make sure to check the Python formatting with Black formatter.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a